sasarman/TestAutomation/lux/README.md

 I had no luck setting this up in Windows/cygwin, but worked for me on a CentOS7

- 2. Clone this repository and run tests with `lux lux\apitest`
+ 2. Clone this repository and run tests with `lux lux/apitest`